MRIresearch/PANpipelines/april2025_PAN_Deployment/README.md

 DOCKERURI=docker://aacazxnat/panproc-minimal:0.2
 singularity build $SINGNAME $DOCKERURI
 ```

+The script `build_all.sh` in `containers` folder will enable you to build the containers.
+You will need a reasonable amount of memory to complete the build so obtain reasonable size of resources on the HPC before building.

 The following singularity images should be generated and stored in an accessible location on your file system for example `/rootdir/containers`